 Council Member, City of West Melbourne

 Our family carefully chose to make West Melbourne home.
 Its location is perfect.
 The schools are excellent.
 It's inland enough to reduce the worries of oceanside living, close to the airport, convenient for shopping, and easy to get to the amazing places in Brevard County.
 It's also very near our work places.
-West Melbourne is poised to be a strong and proud central Florida community supporting the core industries of the Space Coast.
+West Melbourne is a strong and proud central Florida community supporting the core industries of the Space Coast.

 If you have any city issues that you'd like to discuss, please email me at firstname.lastname@example.org or write to PO BOX 120391, West Melbourne, FL 32912.

 Life should be about compromising, carefully navigating sensitive grey areas, being prepared to learn new things, and changing our minds when the evidence demands it.
 Life should not be about us versus them, purposeful ignorance, turning a blind eye, or greed.
 We all recognize that some people are doing well and that some need some help.
 We will all go through good times and bad.
 In every case, we should support each other as friends, neighbors, colleagues, and members of the City of West Melbourne community.

 The West Melbourne City Council should support our community, grow our community, and promote our community.
 The Council should be transparent, sensitive, objective, courageous, and fair.
 As a City Council member, these will always be my priorities.

 It's your money, and you should know how your elected officials allocate it.
 For me, budget transparency is a right: Residents should be able to easily find out how the City Council is spending funds.
 The budget should be easy to understand.
 The 2019 adopted budget can be found here: